h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Max Number of Engineered Features
 - Max.
 Number of Genes
 - Limit Features by Interpretability
-- Threshold for interpretability which to enable automatic monotonicity constraints for tree models
+- Threshold for interpretability above which to enable automatic monotonicity constraints for tree models
 - Correlation Beyond Which Triggers Monotonicity Constraints (if Enabled)
 - Manual override for monotonicity constraints
 - Max Feature Interaction Depth
 - Fixed Feature Interaction Depth
+- Enable Target Encoding (auto disbables for time series)
-- Enable Target Encoding
+- Enable outer CV for Target Encoding
 - Enable Lexicographical Label Encoding
 - Enable Isolation Forest Anomaly Score Encoding
-- Enable One HotEncoding
+- Enable One HotEncoding (auto enables only for GLM)
 - Number of Estimators for Isolation Forest Encoding
 - Drop Constant Columns
 - Drop ID Columns
 - Don’t Drop Any Columns
-- Features to Drop
+- Features to Drop, e.g. "V1","V2","V3",
-- Features To Group By
+- Features To Group By, e.g. "G1","G2","G3",
 - Sample From Features To Group By
 - Aggregation Functions (Non-Time-Series) For Group By Operations
 - Number of Folds To Obtain Aggregation When Grouping